Top Ten Fun Things To Do In or Around San Antonio

 San Antonio has to be one of the most popular tourist cities in Texas because San Antonio has so many fun things to see and do during a vacation or just a weekend getaway.
 San Antonio offers you find fun attractions and amusements, great golf courses, fun nightlife, good restaurants, and lots more to see and do.
 Here is Texas Outside's list of the Best and Top Ten Fun Things To Do In San Antonio

-- More Attractions - Ripley's Believe It Or Not is always fun and you can see your favorite movie star, sports hero, or political figure in wax plus interactive themed exhibit floors and exhibits from around the world.
+More Attractions - Read our article on Ripley's Believe It Or Not to find out why this is always fun and you can see your favorite movie star, sports hero, or political figure in wax plus interactive themed exhibit floors and exhibits from around the world.
 Everybody knows about The Alamo which served as home to missionaries and their Indian converts for nearly seventy years and where 100 Texans bravely defended the Alamo against 1500 Mexicans.
 And San Antonio is home to several missions that are amazing.
 Tower of the Americas is a 650' tower that was built for the 1968 World's Fair and is now home to an observation tower offering outstanding 360 degree views of the Alamo City, a picture history of the area, and a revolving restaurant.
-In the base of the Tower of the Americas is a souvenir shop and a very interesting 4 D theater ride titled Skies over Texas.
+In the base of the Tower of the Americas is a souvenir shop and a very interesting 4 D theater ride titled Skies over Texas. where you are locked in a room with friends/family/co-workers and given 60 minutes to escape.
+Are you up for the challenge?

 - Zoo - The San Antonio Zoo and Aquarium is ranked as one of the best zoos in the nation exhibiting over 3,500 animals of 600 species and encompasses over 35 landscaped acres.